Joezanini/flask_wxcc_desktop_starter/README.md

 ## Usage

 - **Authorize:** Click the "Grant" button on the main page to start the OAuth process and log in as an agent.
+Please use a user with the roles of AGENT as the roles parameter in the body of the api call was hardcoded.
 - **Agent Login:** Click the "Login" button on the granted.html page to log in to a WxCC Desktop Session.
 - **Agent Logout:** Click the "Logout" button on the agent_loggedin.html page to log out of the WxCC Desktop Session.